bitcoinfacts/glacierprotocol.github.io/_docs/deposit/generate-cold-storage-data.md

 The Deposit Protocol is used to transfer bitcoins into high-security cold storage.
-If you have previously used the Deposit Protocol to deposit funds into cold storage, and want to deposit additional funds to the same cold storage address, skip to [Section IV](../../deposit/deposit-execution/) of the Deposit Protocol.
+If you have previously used the Deposit Protocol to deposit funds into cold storage, and want to deposit additional funds to the same <span class="warning">cold storage address</span>, skip to [Section IV of the Deposit Protocol](../../deposit/deposit-execution/).

-By the end of this section, you will generate the following information.
+By the end of this section, you will generate the following information:

 * The <span class="danger">*N* private keys</span>: These are the keys that will later be used to unlock your funds.
 You'll create several private keys, depending on the multisignature withdrawal policy you chose (e.g. 4 keys for a 2-of-4 withdrawal policy).
 In this protocol, the total number of private keys you're creating will be referred to as *N*.
 * The <span class="warning">cold storage address</span>: An alphanumeric
 string indicating the virtual location of your funds.